watchdogs132/CCRP/README.md

   - Priority Nodes: Waiting time of evacuees in these nodes need to be minimized .

   - Edges and nodes have capacities which can not be violated.
-We keep of track of these capacities at each time step .
+We keep of track of these capacities at each time step.

   - Destination nodes are assumed to have a very large capacity.